evkx/evkx.github.io/content/models/mercedes/eqb/EQB_300_4MATIC/_index.md

 The Mercedes-EQ EQB 300 4MATIC, with dimensions of 4684 mm in length, 1834 mm in width, and 1701 mm in height, falls into the Compact SUVs category, also known as C-SUVs.
 These offer a balance between the practicality and maneuverability of smaller vehicles and the space and versatility of larger SUVs.
 The Mercedes-EQ EQB 300 4MATIC offers a selection of 10 paint colors, featuring solid, metallic, and matte options.
 Alongside the standard palette, exclusive colors are available from the 'MANUFAKTUR' palette.
  In addition, you can equip this model with an AMG line exterior package.
 This package gives a more sporty design with a sporty diffusor and a new twin blade grill.

-You can select from multiple wheel options in different sizes on the Mercedes-EQ EQB 300 4MATIC, allowing you to customize your vehicle to suit your style and driving preferences.
+The Mercedes-EQ EQB 300 4MATIC offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include:

 - 235/55 tires on 18" rims
 - 235/50 tires on 19" rims

-More narrow wheels will improve consumption and give a longer range, while wider wheels will provide better traction and handling.
+Narrower wheels improve consumption and provide a longer range, while wider wheels offer better traction and handling.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).